 - This is not the time to introduce new movements.
 Pick your most common exercises that athletes have the most experience with and do them explosively with great form and technique.

-While there has traditionally been concern from coaches and athletes about lifting on game-days, that concern is unwarranted if the lifting workout is done properly.
-Game-day workouts will benefit athletes more than resting, can improve game performance, and are critical to long term strength improvement and athletic development.
+While there has traditionally been concern from coaches and athletes about game-day lifting, that concern is unwarranted if the lifting workout is done properly.
+Game-day lifting will benefit athletes more than resting, can improve game performance, and are critical to long term strength improvement and athletic development.
 It’s a big part of what we do and should not be shied away from.

 Scott Meier is currently in his 19 year at Farmington High School (MN) where he is the Strength & Conditioning Coach.
 He is also a Physical Education Teacher at FHS and teaches Sports Conditioning, Weight Training, and 9th grade Fitness For Life classes.
 He coached Farmington’s competitive weightlifting for 9 years, and in that time, the Tigers earned four state team titles, over 40 individual state champions, and multiple state record holders.
 Prior to that he was the head Strength and Conditioning Coach at Lakeville (MN) High School and worked as a personal trainer for 6 years.
 Scott is featured in the award-winning documentary “My Run” which tells the story of his 56-year-old client who ran 75 marathons in 75 days.
 He continues to compete in track & field at the masters level where he is a nationally ranked sprinter and holds several state age-group records.
 Scott is the current Minnesota state director of the National High School Strength Coaches Association.